johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-09-25-azure-open-ai-generate-article-metadata-with-typescript/index.md

 />
 ```

 Descriptions are important for search engine optimisation (SEO) and for accessibility.
 You can [read up more on the topic here](https://developers.google.com/search/docs/appearance/snippet).
-I wanted to be able to generate descriptions for my blog posts based on the content of the post itself.
+I wanted to have descriptions for _all_ my blog posts.
 But writing around 230 descriptions for my existing posts was not something I wanted to do manually.
 I wanted to automate it.

 ![title image reading "Azure Open AI: generate article metadata with TypeScript" with the Azure Open AI / TypeScript logos](title-image.png)